jimbobbennett/AgroHack/Steps/CreateFunction.md

    ![Function app calls](../Images/FunctionCalls.png)

-> The rule will only be called if your plant has soil moisture less than 300.
-For testing purposes you may want to increase the value in the rule to be sure the function is being called if your plant is in wet soil.
-Check the view for your device in Azure IoT Central to see the current soil moisture
+   It will take a few minutes for rows to appear as each window is 5 minutes, so nothing will appear until the 5 minute window is complete.
+Refresh the window using the **Refresh** button after a few minutes to see rows appear.

 <hr>

-In this step you created an Azure IoT Central rule triggered when the soil moisture is too low.
-In the [next step](./CheckWeatherWithAzureMaps.md) you will look up the weather for the device's location using Azure Maps.
+In this step you created an Azure Function triggered by Azure Stream Analytics to check soil moisture.
+In the [next step](./ExecuteIoTCommand.md) you will add to this function to trigger an Azure IoT Central command if the soil moisture is too low.